 Air pollution statistics - air emissions accounts

-Between 2008 and 2017, emissions of acidifying gases (sulphur dioxide, nitrogen oxides and ammonia) in the EU decreased by 24 %.
+Between 2008 and 2020, emissions of acidifying gases (ammonia, nitrogen oxides and sulphur dioxide) in the EU decreased by 37 %.

 This article is about emissions of acidifying gases and ozone precursor substances classified by emitting economic activities.
-Eurostat records and publishes those in air emissions accounts (AEA), one of the modules in the European environmental economic accounts (for which the legal basis is Regulation (EU) No 691/2011).
-AEA are suited for integrated environmental-economic analyses such as calculating emission intensities or 'footprints'.
+Eurostat records and publishes those in annual air emissions accounts (AEA), one of the modules in the European environmental economic accounts (for which the legal basis is Regulation (EU) No 691/2011).
+AEA are suited for integrated environmental economic analyses such as calculating emission intensities or 'footprints'.

-The EU-27 emissions of acidifying gases (sulphur dioxide (SO2), nitrogen oxides (NOx) and ammonia (NH3)) have been continuously decreasing over the past years.
-In 2017, emissions of NH3 and NOx contributed around 40 % each while sulphur dioxide contributed with 17 % to the total acidifying potential.
+The EU emissions of acidifying gases (sulphur dioxide (SO2), nitrogen oxides (NOx) and ammonia (NH3)) have been continuously decreasing over the past years.
+In 2020, emissions of NH3 and NOx contributed 46 % and 40 %, respectively, while sulphur dioxide contributed 14 % to the total acidifying potential.

-The EU-27 emissions of ozone precursors (nitrogen oxides (NOx), methane (CH4), carbon monoxide (CO) and non-methane volatile organic compounds (NMVOC)) have also been falling over the past years.
-In 2017 the main contributors to the tropospheric ozone formation potential were NOx and NMVOC with 56 % and 32 % respectively.
+The EU emissions of ozone precursors (nitrogen oxides (NOx), methane (CH4), carbon monoxide (CO) and non-methane volatile organic compounds (NMVOC) have also been falling over the past years.
+In 2020, the main contributors to the tropospheric ozone formation potential were NOx and NMVOC with 54 % and 35 %, respectively.

 Several air pollutants contribute to the acidification of the environment.
-The most important ones are discussed in this article and comprise sulphur dioxide (SO2), nitrogen oxides (NOx) and ammonia (NH3).
+The most important ones are sulphur dioxide (SO2), nitrogen oxides (NOx) and ammonia (NH3).
 The impact of SO2, NOx and NH3 can be observed in the progressive degradation of soils, water and forests.
 They also contribute to the formation of fine particles in the air that cause respiratory diseases.
-The acidifying potential of SO2, NOx and NH3 is commonly measured in SO2 equivalents (SO2-eq.).
+The acidifying potential of SO2, NOx and NH3 is commonly measured in SO2 equivalents (SO2 eq.).

 Acidifying gas emissions by economic activity

-Most activities recorded significant drops in acidifying emissions.
-The biggest decrease was observed in electricity, gas, steam and air conditioning supply industry, which dropped from 4 to 1.6 million tonnes of SO2-eq.
-(60 %) between 2008 and 2017.
-A more systematic use of end-of-pipe pollution filters and the use of more efficient combustion technologies in the electricity and heat production are the main contributors to this development.
+Most activities recorded significant drops in acidifying gas emissions.
+The largest decrease was observed in electricity, gas, steam and air conditioning supply industry, which dropped from 4.1 million tonnes of SO2 eq. in 2008 to 1.0 million tonnes of SO2 eq. in 2020 (-77 %).
+A more systematic use of end-of-pipe pollution filters and the use of more efficient combustion technologies in electricity and heat production are the main contributors to this development.

-Tropospheric ozone occurs when so-called ozone precursor substances (i.e. non-methane volatile organic compounds (NMVOC), nitrogen oxides (NOx), carbon monoxide (CO) and methane (CH4)) react in the lower atmosphere in the presence of sunlight.
+Tropospheric ozone occurs when ozone precursor substances (i.e., non-methane volatile organic compounds (NMVOC), nitrogen oxides (NOx), carbon monoxide (CO) and methane (CH4)) react in the lower atmosphere in the presence of sunlight.
 High ozone levels occur during the warmer summer months as the sun makes, for example, exhaust fumes from vehicles react in the lower atmosphere.
 High ozone levels are known to damage human tissue and are a health risk, especially for people with respiratory problems.
-Through the National Emissions Ceilings Directive (NECD) and the Gothenburg Protocol under UNECE-CLRTAP, the EU focuses on the emissions of NOx and NMVOC as they are the most relevant of the four pollutants.
+Through the National Emissions Ceilings Directive (NECD) and the Gothenburg Protocol under UNECE-CLRTAP (United Nations Economic Commission for Europe Convention on Long-range Transboundary Air Pollution), the EU focuses on the emissions of NOx and NMVOC as they are the most relevant of the four pollutants.

 Ozone precursor emissions by economic activity

-With 25.9 %, private households were the biggest contributor to total emissions of ozone precursors in 2017; closely followed by the transport industry with 24.4 % .
-The manufacturing industry was the third largest emitter with 17.6 % (Figure 6).
+With 25 %, private households contributed the most to total emissions of ozone precursors in 2020, closely followed by the transport industry with 23 %.
+Agriculture, forestry and fishing industry was the third largest emitter with 19 % (Figure 6).

-Between 2008 and 2017, the biggest absolute drop occurred in households (1.4 million tonnes of NMVOC-eq. or 21.2 %).
-For the same period the biggest relative drop was observed in electricity, gas, steam and air conditioning supply with 34 %.
+Between 2008 and 2020, the largest absolute drop occurred in households (2.3 million tonnes of NMVOC eq. or -33 %).
+For the same period, the largest relative drop was observed in electricity, gas, steam and air conditioning supply with -54 %.